 |Description:||This page provides information on how to collect the Support Bundle and other details from a Masking Engine.|

 |Main Method:||For all support cases - the preferred logs to collect and upload is referred to as a Support Bundle.

 |Other logs:||If the bundle fails, upload the following logs (data):

-- Upload the collected data to Delphix Support.
+Upload the collected data to the Support Ticket.

-- Log in using your sysadmin user ID and password (VE user).
+- On the Setup login page, log in using the sysadmin user ID and password.

 - Click Support Bundle in the menu bar.

 - Select Transfer or Download.

 - Click OK.

 The Support Bundle can be accessed from the Continuous Data Engine (Virtualization) UI.
 All Continuous Compliance Engines (Masking) have an inactive Virtualization Engine).
 Click Management on the Setup Login page.